Leafwing-Studios/fop-rules/docs/character-options/classes/elementalist.md

 ## Unbridled Energy

 At level 1, elemental energy begins to leak out of you as you struggle to control its energy.
 At the end of each of your turns while your exposure to an element is 4, 5 or 6, cast a spell of your choice that belongs to that element.
 This does not cost essence or an action.
-When you gain access to your second pairing, if your exposure to two seperate elements is 4, 5 or 6, you may choose to cast a spell that belongs to either element.
+When you gain access to your second pairing, if your exposure to two separate elements is 4, 5 or 6, you may choose to cast a spell that belongs to either element.

 ## Element Twisting